rodolfo-cacacho/3d_mai/notes/notes.md

 To make it work the first time:
 - Creating working training images (with threads). -> For this Rodolfo should only export the rotated objects.
 Then we can label it and then we can zoom and move them.
 - Then manually label the subparts of the assemblies.
+Note: We can upload the folder of the images and folder of the annotations to roboflow, which automatically detects which image and annotation belong to each other.
+Then we only have to manually label the assemblies.
 - Then create as many training images as we want.
 Maybe even more then before.
 - Then train the YOLO model even longer than before.